SaaS Business Model: Your Gateway to Profitability

 When you use a business model, you can track your costs and ensure that no extra charges are incurred.
 This way, you can control the costs in order to make it more efficient.
 If you have more customers, try to keep your CAC in check and avoid the negative cash flow as much as possible.
 However, for the first few months, it is quite difficult to have a positive cash flow.
 Once the revenue starts to cover up the cost, you will see a change in your cash flow.
 We have found that, if you charge fees to your customers on a yearly basis, the negative cash flow can be reduced.

 Retaining customers is one of the most difficult tasks in any business.
 For SaaS business, it’s very common to have customer churn to some extent.
 Having a high customer churn is obviously not good for any SaaS business.
-Most of the businesses face difficulty in dealing with this issue.
+Most businesses face difficulty in dealing with this issue.
 This concept of customers leaving your service is known as customer churn.
-LTV is directly affected by customer churn rate.
+LTV is directly affected by the customer churn rate.
 In order to mitigate the damages from customer churn, entrepreneurs opt for different ways of reducing it and try to attract more customers.

 Ever wondered why the SAAS packages come in free, basic, pro, & enterprise editions?
 The company acquires the customers by providing freemium services, and once acquired other services are offered at a basic periodic price to him.
 This leads to retention and monetization.
 Also, a SaaS business can tweak some prices in order to attract customers.